Exploring Quantum Annealing for Coarse-Grained Protein Folding: Resource estimation for quantum annealing

+In contrast, the tetrahedral model penalizes overlaps only in the direct vicinity of possible nearest-neighbor interactions.
+This local formulation allows the overlap constraints to be absorbed into the energy function, avoiding the need for additional qubits in the form of slack variables.
+Lastly, the turn-based Cartesian model generally has higher locality than the turn-based tetrahedral model (see Appendix~\ref{Appendix:TBtet} and Sec.~\ref{sec:methods}).
+Since higher locality typically increases the qubit overhead via the reduction to a 2-local model, the reduced locality of the turn-based tetrahedral approach contributes to its improved performance relative to the turn-based Cartesian one.
+Together, these effects explain the superior performance of the tetrahedral model over the Cartesian formulation.

-In addition we like to highlight one more pressing issue: the model fails to adequately penalize overlaps, which can result in unphysical solutions within the feasible solution space.
+Even though the model presents considerable improvements over the Cartesian grid, we would like to highlight one issue: the model fails to adequately penalize overlaps, which can result in unphysical solutions within the feasible solution space.
 This can in some instances include the ground state leading to wrong folds.
-The root core of this issue lies in the mathematical structure of the encoding.
+The root cause of this issue lies in the mathematical structure of the encoding.
 Part of the model's better performance comes from its treatment of amino acid overlaps.
 It incorporates the overlap penalty into the interaction energy function, meaning that overlaps are only penalized near an interaction (see Appendix~\ref{Appendix:TBtet})

 where $D(i,j)$ is the distance function between beads $i$ and $j$, the first Lagrangian multiplier $\lambda_1$ ensures that the interacting beads are nearest neighbors and the second multiplier $\lambda_2$ ensures that the neighboring beads are at distance $2$ on the grid.
 In this formulation, the overlap is penalized only when two amino acids are close to a contact, and it is not penalized otherwise.
 While this approach scales much better than penalizing all possible overlaps, it has a significant drawback: the penalty is controlled by the interaction qubit \(q_{ij}\).
 The main issue with this form of penalization is that by turning off the interaction qubit (e.g. setting $q_{ij}=0$), the penalty can be completely avoided.
 Hence, by ``sacrificing'' one interaction energy $\epsilon_{ij}$, the peptide chain can overlap.
 In most cases, this isn't an issue, as it's typically more energetically favorable to find a configuration where the interaction energy is utilized.
 However, in some configurations, it may be more advantageous for the chain to self-cross and establish a better interaction later in the sequence.
 We demonstrate the consequence of this on a minimal artificial example in Fig.~\ref{fig:UnphysicalConfig}.